netgen/local-development-setup/php/README.md

 ### 2.1 Configure PHP-FPM pool definitions

-For each PHP version edit PHP-FPM pool definition filed and update it with the following configuration options:
+For each PHP version edit PHP-FPM pool definition files (decumented further below) and update it with the following configuration options:

 ```ini
 user = brale